-Workers’ Compensation Death Benefits: Who Can Collect?
+Workers’ Compensation Death Benefits in Michigan: Who Can Collect?

-Workers’ comp lawyer gives advice about workers’ compensation death benefits and eligible dependents when someone dies at work in Michigan
+Workers’ comp lawyer gives advice about workers’ compensation death benefits in Michigan and eligible dependents when someone dies at work

 After someone dies from a work-related accident, family members will often find themselves struggling to keep up with the bills, or even facing bankruptcy and foreclosure.
-Below are answers to common questions about workers’ compensation death benefits (aka survivors benefits).
+Below are answers to common questions about workers’ compensation death benefits in Michigan (aka survivors benefits).

 To speak with one of our work comp lawyers now, call us at (855) 221-2667.
 You can also fill out our contact form.
 The call is free and the advice is free.